troyfigiel/monorepo/README.md

 9. I should keep the host names short, i.e. to a single word: cloud-server -> cloud, virtual-devbox -> devbox.

 Cleanly separate the different parts of my home configuration.
 Picom, i3, polybar, etc. all belong under the overarching desktop setup, whereas syncthing or vscode fall under a different umbrella.

-How cleanly separated are home-manager and NixOS?
-I should have a look by setting up a VM with e.g. Ubuntu and then installing home-manager and my home.

-In the future it could be worthwhile to have a separate folder containing my .emacs.d.
-Right now it is part of my home, but if I want to use my Emacs config on a different machine that does not run NixOS or home-manager, I could still do it.
-Something to think about.

-I should collect all possible sources of non-reproducibility in "features".
-These would be sets containing for example the org-roam directory location, whether I am persisting data, etc.

 Learning more about Nix:
 - Start using LUKS Disk Encryption